Home Wellbeing of Women Logo

 Treatment for vulval cancer can cause side effects.
 These include changes to the way your vulva looks, sexual side effects and bladder and bowel problems.
 Your health professionals will give you treatment and support for these.

 If you have not yet been through the menopause, some treatments may trigger early menopause.
-Sadly this means you will no longer be able to have children.
+Sadly, this means you will no longer be able to have children.
 However, you may be able to freeze your eggs before treatment.
 There are also various treatments that can help with menopause symptoms.
 Read more about the menopause.

 You can read more about vulval cancer treatment options on Macmillan’s vulval cancer pages.